everydaycookingtips.com

 Preparation Steps

-• Bake for 50-60 minutes, or until a wooden skewer inserted into the center comes out clean.
+• Bake for 55 minutes, or until a toothpick inserted into the center comes out clean.

-• Let the banana bread cool in the pan for 10 minutes before inverting it onto a wire rack to cool completely.
+• Let cool in the pan for 10 minutes, then transfer to a wire rack to cool completely.

 Notes